Very informative and easy to understand. Anthony, July 2016

 - Participants will be evaluated on both their written knowledge and the hands-on practical evaluation.

-- The instructor will conduct a short review at the end of each segment followed by a quiz that will be sent to the Ministry of Labour.
+- The instructor will conduct a short review at the end of each segment followed by a quiz that will be sent to the Ministry of Labour, Training and Skills Development.

-- After you have successfully completed the training and evaluation, you will be issued a record of training and a certificate from the Ministry of Labour.
+- After you have successfully completed the training and evaluation, you will be issued a record of training and a certificate from the MLTSD.

 There are two modules to the Working at Heights Training Program: Working at Heights Basic Theory and Working at Heights Practical.
 The Working at Heights Basic Theory module must be successfully completed before the Working at Heights Practical module is taken.